sozercan/aikit/README.md

 - **Inference**: AIKit uses [LocalAI](https://localai.io/), which supports a wide range of inference capabilities and formats.
 LocalAI provides a drop-in replacement REST API that is OpenAI API compatible, so you can use any OpenAI API compatible client, such as [Kubectl AI](https://github.com/sozercan/kubectl-ai), [Chatbot-UI](https://github.com/sozercan/chatbot-ui) and many more, to send requests to open LLMs!

-- **[Fine Tuning](https://sozercan.github.io/aikit/docs/fine-tune)**: AIKit offers an extensible fine tuning interface.
+- **[Fine-Tuning](https://sozercan.github.io/aikit/docs/fine-tune)**: AIKit offers an extensible fine-tuning interface.
 It supports [Unsloth](https://github.com/unslothai/unsloth) for fast, memory efficient, and easy fine-tuning experience.

 👉 For full documentation, please see [AIKit website](https://sozercan.github.io/aikit/)!